 From the White House to honky tonks and Elvis’ Heartbreak Hotel, everyone who’s anyone knows that the eastern coast is where to be!

 O say can you see, a once in a lifetime adventure spanning from the Big Apple to the Big Easy.
-On this expertly crafted, eleven-day road-trip across the eastern United States, you’ll lick the Liberty Bell in Philadelphia, walk Johnny Cash’s line in Nashville, and discover Elvis’ Heartbreak Hotel in Memphis.
-From the White House to honky tonks and voodoo priests, everyone who’s anyone knows that the eastern coast is where to be!
+On this expertly crafted, 11-day road trip across the eastern United States, you’ll see the Liberty Bell in Philadelphia, walk Johnny Cash’s line in Nashville, and discover Elvis’ Heartbreak Hotel in Memphis.
+From the White House to honky-tonks and voodoo priests, everyone who’s anyone knows that the East Coast is where to be!

 We spend 11 days exploring USA.
-We visit New York, New Orleans, Washington DC, Philadelphia, Asheville, Nashville, Memphis.
+We visit New York, Washington DC, Asheville, Nashville, Memphis, New Orleans.

 What Is Included...

 - Party in the French Quarter of New Orleans